Deeghayu03/Task-Manager-API/README.md

 Pagination

-Basic browser-based frontend
+A basic browser-based frontend

-The frontend communicates with the backend API using JavaScript fetch() requests, allowing asynchronous interaction with the API without page reloads.
+The frontend communicates with the backend API using JavaScript Fetch API, allowing asynchronous interaction with the API without page reloads.

 This project was developed as part of a Software Engineering Intern technical assessment.